 During the term of Ahmadinejad, Iran sought to cultivate relations with some African countries to try to circumvent sanctions.
 However, African countries have tended to avoid dealings with Iran in order to avoid pressure from the United States.
 South Africa has ended its buys of Iranian oil.
 In June 2012, Kenya contracted to buy about 30 million barrels of Iranian oil, but cancelled the contract the following month after the United States warned that going ahead with the purchase could hurt U.S.-Kenya relations.
-In June 2012, then-Representative Howard Berman sent a letter to Tanzania's president warning that Tanzania could face aid cuts or other punishments if it continued to "re-flag" Iranian oil tankers.
 Tanzania has re-flagged about 6-10 Iranian tankers.
 Perhaps fearing similar criticism, in September 2012 Sierra Leone removed nine vessels from its shipping register after determining they belonged to IRISL.